airbytehq/airbyte/airbyte-integrations/connectors/source-clickhouse/ReadMe.md

+# Integration tests
-for ssl test custom image is used.
-To push it use docker build -t etsybaev/clickhouse-with-ssl:dev -f Clickhouse.Dockerfile .

-under the tools\integration-tests-ssl dir
+For ssl test custom image is used.
+To push it run this command under the tools\integration-tests-ssl dir:
+*docker build -t your_user/clickhouse-with-ssl:dev -f Clickhouse.Dockerfile .*